danrwilliam/wxml/README.md

 MainToolBar will create the tool bar and set it for the top level parent.

 Dropdown tools can have their menu set with `menu` attribute.
+Tools can be enabled or disabled with the `enabled` attribute (which calls `EnableTool` with that tool's ID).

+Other controls can be added as well.

 ```xml
 <Menu Name="Export">